Australian Federal Police: Structure

-Joint Counter Terrorism Teams
+Joint Counter-Terrorism Teams

 The Joint Counter Terrorism Teams (JCTTs) in each state and territory jurisdiction consist of AFP, state and territory police, and Australian Security Intelligence Organisation officers.
 JCTTs conduct investigations to prevent and disrupt terrorism and violent extremism.
 The JCTT model can be seen as the Australian version of the United States' Joint Terrorism Task Force, Canada's Integrated National Security Enforcement Teams and the United Kingdom's National Counter Terrorism Policing Network.

 The National Disruption Group (NDG) is an AFP-led interagency team which consolidates the capabilities of participating agencies to prevent, disrupt and prosecute Australian nationals who travel or intend to travel offshore to engage in hostilities and/or undertake terrorism training and support to terrorist entities.
 The NDG brings together the AFP and its partner agencies to coordinate operational disruption activities nationally and internationally with the aim of countering the enduring threat posed by foreign fighters.

-Australian Bomb Data Centre

-The Australian Bomb Data Centre (ABDC) is Australia's primary source of information and intelligence relating to the unlawful use of explosives.
-The ABDC officially began operations on 1 July 1978, and it is therefore one of the oldest bomb data centres in the world.
-The ABDC provides statistical reporting on all explosive incidents reported to the centre by Australian policing and military agencies.
-This includes any minor incidents or acts of vandalism reported by the relevant agency.
-The ABDC is concerned both with criminals who use explosives for their own benefit and with those who use explosives and bombs for terrorism.
-It maintains records of all bomb-related incidents reported to it, regardless of design, target or motive.
-The ABDC is staffed by members of the AFP as well as members of the Australian Defence Force.

-Australian High Tech Crime Centre

-The Australian High Tech Crime Centre (AHTCC) is a national cybercrime and cybersecurity initiative located within the AFP with staff also from the Australian Security Intelligence Organisation (ASIO) and Australian Signals Directorate (ASD) The primary role of the AHTCC is to coordinate the efforts of Australian law enforcement in combating serious, complex and multi-jurisdictional high tech crimes, especially those beyond the capability of single policing jurisdictions in Australia.
-Secondary roles include protecting the information infrastructure of Australia, and providing information to other law enforcement to help combat online crime.

 Australian Federal Police College

 The Australian Federal Police College in Barton, A.C.T. is the training facility for the force.
-The college's residential area was home to then Prime Minister Tony Abbott when he was in Canberra as the Lodge was undergoing renovations.

 Commissioners

-The senior AFP officer is the commissioner, appointed under Section 17 of the Australian Federal Police Act 1979.
+The highest ranked AFP officer is the commissioner, appointed under Section 17 of the Australian Federal Police Act 1979.